 - It was not head lice in the first place (ask your pharmacist for advice).

 - The person has been re–infected.

 - The wet combing was not effective enough. *Click here* to watch a video about wet combing.

-Wet combing has been proven to be the best way to get rid of head lice – lice have got resistant to some of the shop bought treatments.
+Wet combing means brushing a fine tooth comb through wet conditioned hair, from the root to the very ends of the hair.
+Wet combing has been proven to be the best way to get rid of head lice.
+Head lice have got resistant to some of the shop bought treatments.

-There are no side effects from wet combing even for the very young, or those who are pregnant or breastfeeding.
+There are no side effects from wet combing even for the very young, those who are pregnant or breastfeeding.

 You will need;